-WHEN: The Monday or Tuesday in the week preceding the production’s load-in to the theatre (usually at 4pm).
+WHEN: No later than the Tuesday in the week preceding the production’s load-in to the theatre.

-WHO: The Producer meets with the Student Engagement Manager of Media, Performing Arts, and Publication Production and a representative from Lerner Tech Services.
+WHO: The Producer meets with the Student Engagement Black Box Theatre Manager and a representative from Lerner Tech Services.

 AGENDA: The tech schedule, including when Lerner Tech staff is needed for the entire production is set at this meeting.
-IT IS THE RESPONSIBILITY OF THE PRODUCER TO SELECT MONDAY OR TUESDAY AND NOTIFY THE PERFORMING ARTS MANAGER, failure to do so will jeopardize the ability of the production to proceed.
+IT IS THE RESPONSIBILITY OF THE PRODUCER TO ARRANGE THIS MEETING, failure to do so will jeopardize the ability of the production to proceed.